pa7x1/ethereum-issuance/README2.md

 Many of these risks will tend to decrease as time goes on, and this means that the risk premium will progressively get smaller and smaller.
 To illustrate this, we will mention some ways in which the risks associated with staking have progressively gone down with time.

-- Lindy effect: The probability of finding a new vulnerability on an existing smart contract keeps reducing as its longevity increases.
+- Lindy effect: The probability of finding a new vulnerability in an existing smart contract decreases as its longevity increases.
 - Account security: Improved wallet UX, improved operational practices, advances in account abstraction, etc. make staking ETH less risky.
-- Slashing protection: Slashing requires a very specific type of equivocation from the validator that can be entirely avoided with proper configuration and awareness from the operator on which practices to avoid.
+- Slashing protection: Slashing requires a very specific type of equivocation fthat can be entirely avoided with proper configuration and well-documented operational practices.
 Furthermore, slashing penalties have been reduced and clients offer some protections like [doppelganger protection](https://lighthouse-book.sigmaprime.io/validator_doppelganger.html).
 - Liquidity: LSTs mitigate to a large degree the liquidity risks of staking, even in situations where the entry and exit queues to the staking contract are full, they have managed to maintain a reasonably good peg to their NAV.
 - Client diversity: Healthier client diversity has mitigated the risks of a single client bug resulting in large correlation penalties.
 - Delta neutral strategies: Strategies that offer the yield of staking while hedging exposure with a short position on ETH remove the risk of ETH price volatility while extracting the yield.
-- Regulatory clarity: Completely external factors to the protocol like clear tax guidelines, regulatory clarity, staking ETFs, custodial services by financial institutions, etc... can significantly reduce the risk premium of staking.
+- Regulatory clarity: External factors like tax guidance, regulatory developments, staking ETFs, and institutional custody can significantly reduce the risk premium of staking.

 Overall, as the Ethereum network matures and the risks associated with staking are reduced, the risk premium demanded by market participants may continue to decrease.